PhD summer school

 Format

 Morning sessions will involve interactive one-hour lectures with subsequent discussion starting at 9:00am.
-Afternoon sessions will involve practical hands-on training on cultivation methods of methanogens and nitrifiers and lectures on associated concepts and data handling
+Afternoon sessions will involve practical hands-on training on cultivation methods of methanogens and nitrifiers and lectures on associated concepts and data handling.

-The full program can be downloaded here.
+The full programme can be downloaded here.

 Venue